jensrossbach/node-red-sony-audio/README.md

 > Sets the currently active audio source for a specific zone of the device.
 In case of a HDMI source, the port can be specified.
 >
 > ##### Get Volume Information
-> Retrieves information about current volume and mute state on a specific zone of the device.
+> Retrieves information about current volume and mute status on a specific zone of the device.
 >
 > ##### Set Volume
 > Sets the current volume for a specific zone of the device.
 If _Relative Volume_ is checked, the value is a relative volume step, otherwise it is an absolute volume.